How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Educational conversation as an opportunity

 The consultation is far more than a mandatory event.
-It offers an opportunity to openly discuss all questions – for example, about implant types, durability, anesthesia, pain therapy, or rehabilitation.
+It offers an opportunity to openly address all questions – for example, about implant types, durability, anesthesia, pain management, or rehabilitation.

-A specialist like Prof. Dr. Karl Philipp Kutzner places great emphasis on patients making their decision with conviction and certainty.
+Prof. Dr. Karl Philipp Kutzner places great importance on ensuring that patients make their decision with conviction and confidence.

 Preparing daily life and living environment for the endoprosthesis

-The preparation for an endoprosthesis does not end in the doctor's office or training room – it begins in your own home.
+Preparation for a joint replacement doesn't end in the doctor's office or the training room – it begins at home.

-An optimized living environment is crucial for safe and independent mobility after surgery.
+optimized living environment is crucial for safe and independent mobility after the operation.

 Avoid tripping hazards

-After receiving a hip replacement (hip arthroplasty) or knee replacement (knee arthroplasty), balance is often still limited.
+After hip (total hip arthroplasty) or knee replacement (total knee arthroplasty) , balance is often still impaired.
 Even small obstacles can lead to dangerous falls.

 • Remove loose rugs, cables, and small furniture.